bluerail/docdata/README.md

 2. Set up a `Docdata::Payment` object with the details of your order: `@payment = Docdata::Payment.new(shopper: @shopper)`
 3. Call the `create` method (`@payment.create`)
 4. On success, store the payment key and use `@payment.redirect_url` to redirect the consumer to the transaction page.
+5. When the consumer gets back to your application, use the `Docdata::Payment.find("PA1M3NTK3Y").status.paid` to check if the order was paid for.

 ## Parameters
 All the payment details that Docdata Payments requires, are - obviously - also required to make payments via this gem.